ofcdeex/selfDiscordBot/README.md

     });
 });

-// Send message to channel or on DM BulletBotDiscord.SendPrivateMessage("hello world!");
+// Send message to channel or DM BulletBotDiscord.SendPrivateMessage("hello world!");
 ```